Peaches (Kai song)

 "Peaches" is a song recorded by South Korean singer Kai for his second extended play of the same name.
 It was released as the EP's lead single by SM Entertainment on November 30, 2021.

 Background and release

 On October 26, 2021, SM Entertainment announced that Kai will release his second solo album in November 2021.
 On November 11, it was announced that Kai would release his second extended play Peaches on November 30, 2021.
 The song was released alongside the extended play and its music video on November 30.
+The two remix versions by ScreaM Records of the song were released on February 24, 2022.

 Composition

 "Peaches" was composed by Wolfgvng, Zach Sorgen, Harold "Alawn" Philippon, Ryan S. Jhun and Yoo Young-jin, with the arrangement was held by Wolfgvng, Jhun and Alawn.
 The song features some sweet vibes, raising expectations as you can also meet hip-hop-based songs that remind you of Kai's powerful performance.
 The lyrics, which was written by Kim Anna of ARTiffect, talks about of "entreating the address to give in to his will, so to speak, and to remain as faithful to him as he is to her".
 The song was composed in the key of F# major, with a tempo of 134 beats per minute.